hotwax/oms-documentation/newEraCaps/flows/fulfillment/storeFulfilledDeltaFeed.md

 | 90003913 | 4550538204877   | 5           | 1 |

 1. **Order Id:** Unique identifier for each order by Shopify order name.
-2. **Product Id:** Identifies the specific product in the order using the Shopify product SKU.
+2. **Product Id:** Identifies the specific product in the order using the Shopify product UPCA.
 3. **Facility Id:** Represents the identifier of the store or facility from which the product is fulfilled.
-For this to work the internal ID of the facilities in the OMS and Smaregi must be the same.
-Otherwise custom facility identification types would have to be used.
+This is currently mapped with external ID of the facility.
 4. **Quantity:** The quantity of the product fulfilled from the store inventory for the given order.